paulch42/lean-spec/md/FPL/Core.md

 def Doc8643.Designator := Str 2 4
 ```

 Not all aircraft types are listed in Doc 8643.
-In such case they are presented as free text.
+In such cases they are presented as free text.

 ```lean
 def AircraftType := Doc8643.Designator ⊕ FreeText